Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Bernina Express MorteratschBernina Express bei Morteratsch (Foto: Swiss Travel System)

-Day 3: Free day in the Canton of Ticino
+Tag 3: Free Day in the Canton of Ticino

-At the end of the day, head back to Lugano and spend whatever time you have left in this pretty town.
+At the end of the day, head back to Lugano and enjoy the remaining time in this charming city.

 Brücke LavertezzoSteinbrücke bei Lavertezzo (Foto: Ascona Locarno Tourism Alessio Pizzicannella)